FEniCS/dolfinx/demo/pde/mixed-poisson/python/documentation.rst

 This demo is implemented in the :download:`demo_mixed-poisson.py` file.

-First, the ``dolfin`` module is imported:
+First, the :py:mod:`dolfin` module is imported:

 .. code-block:: python

     from dolfin import *

-Then, we need to create a ``mesh`` covering the unit square.
+Then, we need to create a :py:class:`Mesh <dolfin.cpp.Mesh>` covering the unit square.
 In this example, we will let the mesh consist of 32 x 32 squares with each square divided into two triangles:

 .. code-block:: python